marcgc21/GSOC14---LG_InteractiveSpaces/README.md

-Please read my wiki in order to fins any information that you could need to understand and install my project: https://github.com/marcgc21/GSOC14-LG_InteractiveSpaces/wiki
+Please read my wiki in order to find information that you could need to understand and install the different parts of my project: https://github.com/marcgc21/GSOC14-LG_InteractiveSpaces/wiki